schafert/schafert.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral candidate at the University of Missouri.
+I am a postdoctoral associate in the Department of Statistics and Data Science at Cornell University.
+I completed my PhD in Statistics at the University of Missouri (2020).
+I have a BS in Wildlife Biology and Statistics from Colorado State University (2014).
 My research interests include statistics, alternative learning, spatiotemporal modeling, animal behavior, and ecological applications.